telus/tds-core/docs/src/html/2-Use-TDS/2-setting-up-projects.md

 npm run start
 ```

-Thorium's documentation site will now be available in the browser at [http://localhost:8081](http://localhost:8081) with Webpack Hot Module Reloading enabled.
+TDS' documentation site will now be available in the browser at [http://localhost:8081](http://localhost:8081) with Webpack Hot Module Reloading enabled.